Gravenstein apple tree

 How to grow

 Gravenstein is sometimes regarded as an unreliable or difficult variety - but part of this is likely to be caused by poor pollination.
 There are two pollination-related issues to be aware of when growing Gravenstein.
 Firstly it is a triploid variety, so it will not pollinate other apple varieties.
 Secondly it flowers very early in the season, when not many other apple varieties are in flower to pollinate it.
 Therefore most of the reliability problems with Gravenstein can be resolved by making sure you have some other early-flowering apple trees (of different varieties) nearby.
-See our pollination checker for suggestions.
+Idared is a good starting point, but see our pollination checker for more suggestions.
 Whilst we put Gravenstein in flowering group 1 to help ensure that other early-blooming varieties are listed against it in our pollination checker, it is worth noting that Gravenstein can flower over a long period and sometimes appears to have a second flush of blossoms later in the flowering season.
 Therefore perhaps the best advice is to plant a couple of good early/mid-season pollinators nearby - a crab-apple would be ideal.

 Reflecting its triploid nature, Gravenstein trees tend to be quite large and long-lived.

 Gravenstein can be susceptible to various apple diseases, although there is no obvious pattern and it does seem to be down to local conditions and climate.
 It appears to prefer cooler climates, and although it has a reputation for being a bit temperaramental, is surprisingly cold hardy.
 It can be very susceptible to fireblight in those areas where it is prevalent.

 In short Gravenstein is not the easiest apple to grow, but a lot of apple enthusiasts are prepared to keep trying because the flavor is so good!
 It is therefore not the best choice if it is to be your only source of garden apples, but if you already have other apple trees then Gravenstein is well worth taking a chance on.